Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 education specifically.
 There is no doubt that a forensic software suite that ingests, analyzes evidence and presents the results in a single step, is more *efficient*.
-But learning from the CLI with specific and very targeted output can be immensley powerful for students.
+But learning from the CLI with specific and very targeted output can be immensely powerful for students.

 ### Free(dom)!

-Freedom and flexibility are just two of the many attributes that can help make linux a useful addition to you tool box.
+Freedom and flexibility are just two of the many attributes that can help make Linux a useful addition to you tool box.

-First and formost of course, Linux is free.
+First and foremost of course, Linux is free.
 As mentioned earlier, this means we can install it as many times on as many computers (or virtual machines) as we like.
 You can use it as any sort of server while not tying up valuable budget resources on licensing.
 This goes for the